reem010/NLP-Tasks/README.md

   1. Got TF for each word for all documents.
   2. Got IDF for each word.
   3. Multiplied TF * IDF
-4. Got Normalized TFIDF
+4. Got Normalized TFIDF (used sklearn equations).
-I used (sklearn) equations.